captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 was looking through me
 ---
-but I knew what they weren't seeing.
+but I knew what they weren’t seeing.
 ---
 I knew what I had.
 ---